kiranbakale/AMI-Readme/README.md

-The requirements for the Toolkit are as follows:
+The requirements for the Guide are as follows:

 - GitLab version: `15.10.0` and upwards.
 - OS: Canonical, Ubuntu, 22.04 LTS, Debian 11, RHEL 8, Amazon Linux 2
-  - At this time the Toolkit only supports clean OS installations..
+  - At this time the Guide only supports clean OS installations..
   - ARM based hardware is supported for Omnibus environments
-- Types of environment: The Toolkit is designed to deploy the official GitLab [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures) (Standard or Cloud Native Hybrid) as environments.
+- Types of environment: The Guide is designed to deploy the official GitLab [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures) (Standard or Cloud Native Hybrid) as environments.
-  - The Toolkit requires [NFS to propagate certain files](docs/environment_advanced.md#nfs-options).
+  - The Guide requires [NFS to propagate certain files](docs/environment_advanced.md#nfs-options).
 This can be on a dedicated node, or it will dynamically set this up on other nodes as required.

 ## Tools used